Chapter Ten: Property, Plant, & Equipment

 Of course, not all leases effectively transfer the risks and rewards of ownership to the lessee.
 In the U.S., the determination of risk/reward transfer is based upon evaluation of very specific criteria: (1) ownership transfer of the asset by the end of the lease term, (2) minimum lease payments with a discounted present value that is 90% or more of the fair value of the asset, (3) a lease term that is at least 75% of the life of the asset, or (4) some bargain purchase element that kicks in before the end of the lease.
 If a lease does not include at least one of the preceding conditions, it is not a capital lease.
 Instead, it is an operating lease.
 Rent is simply recorded as rent expense as incurred and the underlying asset is not reported on the books of the lessee.
 Under international accounting standards, lease accounting rules are not as specific in guidance, but are substantively similar in intent and outcome.

 Why all the trouble over lease accounting?
 Think about an industry that relies heavily on capital lease agreements, like the commercial airlines.
-One can see the importance of reporting the airplanes and the fixed commitment to pay for them.
-To exclude them would render the financial statements not representative of the true nature of the business operation.
+One can see the importance of reporting the aircraft and the fixed commitment to pay for them.
+To exclude them from the financial statements would fail to represent the true nature of the business operation.